Bright & cheerful self contained cabin on a 200 acre working cattle farm, situated on idylic Baffle Creek.

 The nearest shop (General store & Tavern) is about a 15 minute drive away, so you need to be self provisioned.

 Smoking outside only and we request people do not throw their butts out to maintain the clean environment, which also includes around the creek.

 Evening meals may be negotiated with the owners.

-The rate is $120 per night for two adults and two children, with a minimum of two nights, stay 3 and the fourth night is free, or a weekly rate of $550.
-Negotiations can take place if more wish to stay if they supply their own tent or van.
+The rate is $120 per night for two adults and two children, with a minimum of two nights, stay 3 nights and ask for the fourth night free, or a weekly rate of $550.
+Negotiations can take place if more people wish to stay if they supply their own tent or van.

-Payment of 50% is required on confirmation and the balance required on arrival.
+Payment of the deposit is required for confirmation and the balance required on arrival.